<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=259493914477262&amp;ev=PageView&amp;noscript=1">

 The best way to keep a competitive edge is to stay updated on legal tech trends.
 Invest in AI-powered research tools and automation for document review.

 Assign a tech committee within your firm to evaluate, implement, and create policies governing emerging technologies.
-If you do not have the resources you can leverage a managed IT service provider.
+Pair adoption with structured AI training so attorneys and staff can use these tools responsibly under ABA Model Rule 1.1 (Comment 8) technological competence obligations.
+If you do not have the resources, you can leverage a managed IT service provider.

 7. Compliance